MiSTer-devel/Downloader_MiSTer/README.md

 ### Setup and Usage

-Download this [ZIP file](https://github.com/MiSTer-devel/Downloader_MiSTer/releases/download/latest/MiSTer_Downloader.zip) and extract `downloader.sh` to your `/Scripts` folder on your primary SD card (create that folder if it doesn't exist).
+This tool is usually pre-installed in your MiSTer.
+If not, download this [ZIP file](https://github.com/MiSTer-devel/Downloader_MiSTer/releases/download/latest/MiSTer_Downloader.zip) and extract `update.sh` to your `/Scripts` folder on your primary SD card (create that folder if it doesn't exist).
 You only need to perform this operation once, since this tool self-updates itself.

-To use it, on your MiSTer main menu, go to the *Scripts* screen, and select `downloader`.
+To use it, on your MiSTer main menu, go to the *Scripts* screen, and select `update`.

 ### Options